tariqali021/Javascript-Quick-Notes/README.md

 - Sync operations block execution untill complete while Async can execute without blocking other operations (javascript)
 - Async operations are generally completed by callbacks.
 (AJAX)

+# Callback
+- A callback is a way to make asynchronous operations more synchronous (sequential order).
+- A callback is a function that executes after another function has executed.
+- When a function simply accepts another function as an argument, this contained function is known as a callback function.
+- users avoid this because of nested callbacks (Callback Hell)
+- eg: setTimeout, setInterval
+- **why:** useful for event-listeners & API calls & for short asynchronous operations

 # Promises
 - A promise is an object that wraps an asynchronous operation and notifies when it's done.
 - It is an alternative of **callback** but provides more features like method-chaining & error-handling.